-Another notable property of the human auditory system is its sensitivity to the temporal aspects of sound (Bregman, 1990; Flowers, Buhman, & Turnage, 1997; Flowers & Hauer, 1995; Kramer, 1994; Kramer et al., 1999).
-In many instances, response times for auditory stimuli are faster than those for visual stimuli (Kramer, 1994; Spence & Driver, 1997).
-Furthermore, people can resolve subtle temporal dynamics in sounds more readily than in visual stimuli, thus the rendering of data into sound may manifest periodic or other temporal information that is not easily perceivable in visualizations (Flowers et al., 2005).
-Audition, then, may be the most appropriate modality for simple and intuitive (see Connell et al., 1997; McGuire et al., 2006) information display when data have complex patterns, express meaningful changes in time, or require immediate action.
+Another notable property of the human auditory system is its sensitivity to the temporal aspects of sound (Bregman, 1990; Kramer, 1994; Flowers and Hauer, 1995; Flowers, Buhman, and Turnage, 1997; Kramer et al., 1999).
+In many instances, response times for auditory stimuli are faster than those for visual stimuli (Kramer, 1994; Spence and Driver, 1997).
+Furthermore, people can resolve subtle temporal dynamics in sounds more readily than in visual stimuli, thus the rendering of data into sound may manifest periodic or other temporal information that is not easily perceivable in visualizations (Flowers, Buhman, and Turnage, 2005).
+Audition, then, may be the most appropriate modality for simple and intuitive (Connell et al., 1997; McGuire et al., 2006) information display when data have complex patterns, express meaningful changes in time, or require immediate action.

-II.
-A Brief Taxonomy of Nonspeech Audio and Sonification
+32.3 A Brief Taxonomy of Nonspeech Audio and Sonification

 While nonspeech audio has an important role to play in interface design, the specific types of nonspeech sounds that could be used to solve a given interface design challenge are numerous and diverse.
 Proposed categorical descriptions of nonspeech sounds generally have been arranged according to form (i.e., according to the parameters of the sound) or function (i.e., with respect to the role of the sound within a system) with some convergence between these approaches.
-A brief description of the types of nonspeech sounds used in interface design is offered here.
-We have chosen to organize our discussion roughly according to the functions of sounds in interfaces, but in reality the definitional boundaries for nonspeech audio sounds tend be vague and overlapping.
-For more discussion on taxonomic descriptions of nonspeech auditory displays, the interested reader is referred to Kramer (1994), Walker and Kramer (2004, 2006a, 2006b), and de Campo (2007), whose Sonification Design Map organized the relationships between nonspeech auditory displays along several quantitative continua.
-Alarms, alerts, and warnings
+A brief description of the types of nonspeech sounds used in interface design is offered here; for a summary, see Table 32.1.
+The current discussion is organized roughly according to the functions of sounds in interfaces, but in reality the definitional boundaries for nonspeech audio sounds tend be vague and overlapping.
+For more discussion on taxonomic descriptions of nonspeech auditory displays, the interested reader is referred to Kramer (1994), Walker and Kramer (2004, 2006a, 2006b), and de Campo (2007), whose sonification design map organized the relationships between nonspeech auditory displays along several quantitative continua.